 Intellectual Property

 Crafted Logic Lab's intellectual property portfolio reflects our systematic approach to cognitive architecture development.
-Our patent filings protect foundational methodologies for constructing reliable cognitive systems through substrate alignment principles, rather than conventional constraint-based approaches.
+Our patent filings protect foundational methodologies for constructing reliable cognitive systems and kernels through substrate alignment principles, rather than conventional constraint-based approaches… as well as systems for AI memory retrieval.

-Our IP strategy focuses on defensive protection of core architectural innovations, including systematic cognitive framework construction, dual-channel processing coordination, and validation methodologies that distinguish genuine cognitive integration from behavioral compliance.
+Our IP strategy focuses on defensive protection of core architectural innovations, including systematic cognitive framework construction, dual-channel processing coordination, validation methodologies that distinguish genuine cognitive integration from behavioral compliance, and memory retreival systems.
 These patents establish priority for methodologies deployed in our production systems while creating licensing opportunities for organizations seeking to implement similar architectural approaches.

 We maintain a blue-ocean position in cognitive architecture intellectual property, with our foundational filings protecting methodology developed through systematic observation of substrate processing characteristics and empirical validation across multiple AI platforms.